pschool-in/curriculum/content/science/water-4.md

 ```
 True:
 A sediment is formed at the bottom if muddy water is kept still for sometime.
-Tea leaves can be separated from tea by filtratio.
+Tea leaves can be separated from tea by filtration.
 False:
 Alum powder doesn't dissolve in water.
 Micro-organisms can't live in water.